Souha-Kabtni/Sales_Predictions/README.md

     + R^2: 0.596
     + RMSE: 1,055.975

-The Final Model Chosen was a Regression Tree Model with the max_depth tuned to 5, .
+The Final Model Chosen was a Regression Tree Model with the max_depth, min_samples_split, and min_samples_leaf tuned to 5, 6, and 15, respectively.

-For the testing set on the model, 59.5 % of the variance in y was explained by x.
+For the testing set on the model, 59.6 % of the variance in y was explained by x.

-The Root Mean Squared Error had a calculation of $1,057.443.
+The Root Mean Squared Error had a calculation of $1,055.975.

 Using this model to make sales predictions about food items sold at various stores would not be very reliable. !!!!!